Jazz Festival Shop Members

 Gary Pratt

-Gary Pratt has led a distinguished career as a music educator, performer, conductor, adjudicator and arranger, and is an Emeritus Professor of Music at California State University, Northridge, where he served as chairman of the CSU Northridge Wind Area, Director of Orchestras, and Director of Jazz Studies.
-His guest conducting engagements have included performances in both Europe and Japan, and his noted versatility as a music educator has made him a highly sought-after clinician and guest conductor of jazz ensembles, orchestras and concert bands.
+Gary Pratt has had a distinguished career as a music educator, performer, conductor, adjudicator, and arranger.
+He is Emeritus Professor of Music at California State University, Northridge, where he served as chairman of the Wind Area, Director of Orchestras, and Director of Jazz Studies.
+His versatility as an educator has made him a sought-after clinician and guest conductor for jazz ensembles, orchestras, and concert bands, with guest conducting engagements in Europe and Japan.

 Fight On!
 Shout it out, Workman, shout it, Fight On!
 Let me hear you, Workman, shout it, Fight On!
 Shout it out, Workman, shout it out, come on, come on, Workman, let me hear you when you shout!